FAQs for Delivering at Floyd

 We understand that visitors are an essential component of your birthing experience.
 We are working diligently to provide the best possible experience while ensuring that equally essential COVID-Safe Standards are in place.
 Your understanding and cooperation are appreciated.

-Both the visitor and the labor coach will be screened and provided a mask and green armband before being admitted to the facility.
+- Both the visitor and the labor coach will be screened and provided a mask before being admitted to the facility.

-Designated visitors will receive a mask and green armband and must wear them to access labor and delivery rooms.
+Designated visitors will receive a green armband and must wear the armband to receive access to labor and delivery rooms.

 After delivery, patients in a Mother-Baby room may have the following visitors:

 - The designated visitor allowed to stay overnight

 - Patients who have COVID-19, are suspected of having COVID-19 or have flu-like symptoms will not be permitted visitors.

 If your baby requires care in the neonatal Intensive Care Unit (NICU), the following visitation guidelines are in place for this area: